thomas-mauran/LinkedOut/docs/analysis_doc.md

 ### Actors

 - User: A person using the platform that is not yet registered.
-- Seasonworker: A person looking for a job for a season.
+- Seasonal worker: A person looking for a job for a season.
-- Employer: A person looking for a seasonworker.
+- Employer: A person looking for a seasonal worker.
 - Administrator: A person managing the platform.

 ### Glossary

-- Reference: A person who can recommend a seasonworker.
+- Reference: A person who can recommend a seasonal worker.

 ## User stories